 Travel and COVID-19

-Recreational travel across B.C. is allowed.
+B.C. is welcoming visitors from Canadian provinces and territories.
 Respect communities, make a plan before you leave and arrive at your destination prepared.

 On this page:

 Starting October 30, 2021, travellers will need to be fully vaccinated to use federally regulated methods of travel:

 - Traveling on VIA Rail and Rocky Mountaineer trains

 - Staying on a non-essential passenger vessel for more than 24 hours (like a cruise ship)

 During the transition period from October 30 to November 30, 2021, anyone who is partially vaccinated can travel if they show a negative COVID-19 molecular test from within 72 hours prior to departure.

 The federal COVID-19 proof of vaccination certificate will be required for federally regulated international and domestic travel starting October 30.
 More details on getting the certificate in B.C. will be available soon.

 Federal entry requirements and travel information change often.
 Review federal COVID-19 travel, testing, quarantine and border information.

 Recreational travel within B.C. is allowed.
 This includes travel for: